Coloboma means that part of one or more structures inside an unborn baby’s eye does not fully develop during pregnancy.

 Coloboma can affect your iris, the tissue that gives you your eye colour.
 Your pupil may look oval if the coloboma is partial, but if more of your lower iris is missing, your pupil will look more keyhole shaped.
 Both children and adults with only iris coloboma will probably have fairly good vision.
 However, iris coloboma is likely to cause light sensitivity (also called photophobia) in bright conditions.
 Light sensitivity and glare can cause discomfort and affect the quality of vision.

-If the lens of the eye is affected by coloboma, vision is affected because of the change in lens shape caused by a notch or dent.
+If the lens of the eye is affected by coloboma, vision is likely to be blurred because of the change in lens shape caused by a notch or dent.
 There may also be some degree of cataract in the affected eye, which means the lens is cloudy instead of being clear.
 This cloudiness can cause symptoms such as blurred or misty vision, colours appearing dull and glare in your vision.

 Many children and adults with iris coloboma will require no treatment.
 However, some have a special contact lens fitted that covers the keyhole-shaped pupil and makes it look round.
 This improves the cosmetic appearance of the eye as well as reducing light sensitivity.
 For some people, surgery is an option, where the gap in the iris is sewn together to correct the pupil shape and reduce light sensitivity.

 Although glasses and contact lenses are unable to improve any sight problems that are caused by coloboma, it’s important for children to have any focusing problems corrected to allow their sight to develop as fully as possible.
 Tinted glasses, sun hats or sun blinds in cars can help to relieve light sensitivity.
-Your optometrist (also known as your optician) will be able to offer further advice about this.
+Your optometrist will be able to offer further advice about this.